Agent Skills: Upstash Workflow Implementation Guide

 Upstash Workflow Implementation Guide

-This guide covers the standard patterns for implementing Upstash Workflow + QStash async workflows in the LobeHub codebase.
+Standard patterns for implementing Upstash Workflow + QStash async workflows in the LobeHub codebase.

 🎯 The Three Core Patterns

-1. 🔍 Dry-Run Mode - Get statistics without triggering actual execution
+1. 🔍 Dry-Run Mode — get statistics without triggering actual execution

-2. 🌟 Fan-Out Pattern - Split large batches into smaller chunks for parallel processing
+2. 🌟 Fan-Out Pattern — split large batches into smaller chunks for parallel processing

 Architecture Overview

-All workflows follow a standard 3-layer architecture:
+All workflows follow the same 3-layer architecture:

 Layer 1: Entry Point (process-*)